Clinic-Savers/clinic-savers/README.md

        pip install mailjet_rest
        ```

-   2. For Mac users
+   2. For MacOS users

        ```
        python3 -m pip install mailjet_rest
        ```

+MySQL Workbench should also be installed in the local computer.
+   * Refer to this [installation guide](https://dev.mysql.com/doc/workbench/en/wb-installing.html) from the MySQL Workbench manual.
+This includes guides for Windows and MacOS users.

 ## Access to database ##

 Our MySQL databases are managed by phpMyAdmin.
-In order to access the databases:
+In order to create and populate the databases:

    1. Launch WAMP/MAMP server and access phpMyAdmin through this URL http://localhost/phpmyadmin/